rl33-glitch/battleship/README.md

   This issue was solved by changing the if statment that counts the mistakes by changing the global variable to a local.
 - The game was failing to reload back to the start menu which was solved by wrapping the code in a while loop.
 - The word revealing itself at the end was not showing the complete letters.
 This was solved by creating a new global variable and   adding it to the you win/you loose if statment.
+- The last hangman animation does not display correctly.
+This issue was solved by changing the position of the code.

 # Deployment